Global Retry Settings

 !exit_button_address

-This defines a button that will count as hitting "Exit" on the menu while the prompt is shown.
+This defines a button that will count as hitting "EXIT" on the menu while the prompt is shown.
 It could be handy if you disabled the exit option, but still want a quick way of exiting the level.
 By default it's "Select".

 Set !exit_button = $00 to disable this.